Ashirogi-Muto/cyber-rakshak/README.md

 This project implements a web platform that orchestrates multiple vulnerability scanners, normalizes and enriches findings, and generates attack-paths.
 The AI components have been temporarily removed for simplified local deployment.

+## Demo Deployment

+You can access the live demo of the application at: https://cyber-rakshak-git-main-idkanythinghelps-projects.vercel.app

 ## Features Implemented

 ### Phase 1: Enumeration GUI & Tool Integration